Google Logo

 Treatments & Therapies

-By correcting foot alignment, custom orthotics reduce stress not just on the feet but also on the ankles, knees, hips, and lower back.
+By supporting foot alignment, custom orthotics may reduce stress not just on the feet but also on the ankles, knees, hips, and lower back when those symptoms are related to foot mechanics.

 Far Superior to Store-Bought Insoles

 Generic insoles offer the same support to every foot.
-Custom orthotics are built from a mold of your specific foot — the difference in therapeutic effect is significant.
+Custom orthotics are built from a mold or scan of your specific foot, allowing the support to be tailored to your mechanics.

 Essential for Diabetic Patients